Browsed by

 Dead Space 3 – The Verdict

 Someone once said that in space no one can hear you scream.
 It is possible however, to hear the shriek of your mum as she discovers just how much you’ve spent on microtransactions.
-At the very least your scrapbot will have its own personality now, which is more than most people can claim.
+Well at the very least your scrapbot will now have its own personality, which is more than most people can claim.

 Medal Wars: Keisers Revenge – The Verdict